 To receive academic accommodations and support services through the Office of Disability Services, you must first register with our office by providing current documentation submitted by a licensed or certified diagnostician or medical professional.
 This documentation must be a comprehensive assessment including recommendations, rationale for accommodations, and recommendations for treatment.
+Please also include your high school accommodation plan, as well as confirmation of accommodations used with SAT or ACT (if applicable).
 The office will review submitted documentation within five business days.

 We reserve the right to request additional information should the documentation provided be insufficient in diagnosing and describing the disability or in providing enough information to determine academic accommodations.
 We are not responsible for ensuring academic accommodations for students who identify themselves only to faculty and not directly through the Office of Disability Services.

 Requirements and general guidelines for providing documentation are listed below.

 In addition, we recommend that if you have a medical condition, you should contact the Center for Health and Wellness, where nurse practitioners and part-time physicians can help you maintain your health.

 These requirements are intended for but not limited to: psychiatric/psychological disabilities, physical disabilities (hearing and vision), mobility/orthopedic disabilities, systemic disorders and medical conditions, and temporary disabilities.

 - All reports should be conducted by a qualified professional in the area of diagnosis and should be typed in English on letterhead, dated and signed

 - Be current (date of documentation depends on diagnosis)